-This guidance, which addresses supplementary considerations for the banking sector, should be read in conjunction with the Guidance to Directors on Risk Management, Internal Control and the Going Concern Basis of Accounting (the 'Integrated Code guidance') issued in [Month] 2014.
-The Integrated Code Guidance and this supplementary guidance reflect the recommendations of the Sharman Panel of Inquiry into Going concern and liquidity risks: lessons for companies and auditors (the 'Panel') and replace the extant 2009 guidance.
-The Panel was commissioned in the aftermath of the financial crisis to identify lessons for companies and auditors going concern and liquidity risks and recommend any necessary improvements to the existing reporting regime and guidance for companies and auditors in relation to these matters.
+This guidance, which addresses supplementary considerations for the banking sector, should be read in conjunction with the Guidance on Risk Management and Internal Control and Related Financial and Business Reporting (the 'Risk Guidance') issued in September 2014.
+The Risk Guidance and this supplementary guidance reflect the recommendations of the Sharman Panel of Inquiry into Going concern and liquidity risks: lessons for companies and auditors1 (the 'Panel') and replace the extant guidance on going concern and liquidity risks.2

-The Panel addressed the particular issues relating to solvency and liquidity risks affecting banks.
+The Panel was commissioned in the aftermath of the financial crisis to identify lessons for companies and auditors addressing going concern and liquidity risks and recommend any necessary improvements to the existing reporting regime and guidance for companies and auditors in relation to these matters.
+It addressed the particular issues relating to solvency and liquidity risks affecting banks.

 This supplementary guidance provides background information explaining the context of solvency and liquidity risk assessments for banks.
-It also provides supplementary guidance in relation to the identification and reporting of going concern material uncertainties in the financial statements and in relation to narrative reporting about significant solvency and liquidity risks in the case of a bank.
+It also provides supplementary guidance in relation to the identification and reporting of going concern material uncertainties in the financial statements and in relation to wider business reporting about solvency and liquidity risks and viability in the case of a bank.

-For banks that are required, and those that choose voluntarily, to report on how they have applied the Code, the Integrated Code Guidance and this supplementary guidance should assist the directors in meeting their Companies Act narrative and financial reporting responsibilities as well as their further solvency and liquidity risk management, internal control and related reporting responsibilities under the Code.
+For banks that are required, and those that choose voluntarily, to report on how they have applied the Code, the Risk Guidance and this supplementary guidance should assist the directors in meeting their financial and business reporting responsibilities under the Companies Act and under the Code related to these matters.
 They are applicable, adapted as necessary, for other banks.